will1224/Cosmic-Quest/README.md

 - **Java.IO** (Input/output classes)
     - Java package for input/output operations
 - **IntelliJ IDEA Community Edition** (Building and running the code)
-  - Required to build and run the code.
+  - Used to build and run the code locally in the case that there is no working executable file.

 Ensure that you have these libraries and tools properly installed and configured to build and run Cosmic Quest: Stellar Treasures.

 ---

 ## Building the Software
+First-time setup instructions must be followed to build the executable for the first time after installing IntelliJ.
+If first-time setup has already been completed, then skip to <b>Step 5</b>.

 **Step 1:** Install Java Development Kit (JDK)<br>
 Download and install the appropriate JDK for your operating system from the official Oracle website or any other trusted source.
 Follow the installation instructions provided.